 Specialized instruction includes studies in military research and development, air vehicle industries, airlines and airways, elements of an aircraft, control and navigation, propulsion systems, and professional opportunities in the United States Air Force.

 Leadership Laboratory includes customs of the services, military courtesy, and basic drill with leadership exercises.
-During the winter months, in place of leadership laboratory, lectures on the evolution of aerial warfare and weapons system development are offered.

 221, 222.
 AIR SCIENCE II